Smarties

-Smarties are dragée chocolate confectionery marketed by Swiss company Nestlé.
+Smarties are dragée chocolate confections marketed by Swiss company Nestlé.
 They were first manufactured in 1937 by British company H.I.
 Rowntree & Company of York.
-Since 2007, Smarties have been produced in Hamburg in Germany.
+British production was discontinued in 2007, moving to Hamburg, Germany.

 Smarties are oblate spheroids with a minor axis of about 5 mm and a major axis of about 12 mm.
-They come in eight colours: red, orange, yellow, green, blue, mauve, pink and brown, although the blue variety was temporarily replaced by a white variety in some countries, whilst an alternative natural colouring dye of the blue colour was being researched.
+They come in eight colours: red, orange, yellow, green, blue, violet, pink and brown.
+Blue Smarties were temporarily replaced by white ones in 2005, due to concerns about the safety of the synthetic dyes in food.

-Smarties are sold in many regions around the world, but are not distributed (except via parallel import) in the United States, where the trademark name is held by the Smarties Candy Company, which manufactures its own hard tablet sweet under the trademark name Smarties.
+Smarties are sold in many regions around the world, but are not distributed (except via parallel import) in the United States, where the trademark name is held by the Smarties Candy Company.
+Their product, also called Smarties, is a hard tablet candy with no filling.
+Mars Inc. sells a candy in the US called M&M's, which is very similar to Smarties but with a printed white m.

 History

 Confectionery company Rowntree's of York, England, have been making "Chocolate Beans" since at least 1882.
 In 1937, they renamed the product "Smarties Chocolate Beans", soon shortening the name to just "Smarties".
-While the sweets had previously been sold loose, as part of a broader strategy to establish a prominent brand identity and after seeing success in selling other confections in cardboard tubes, Rowntree's began selling Smarties Chocolate Beans in the packaging.
-The product and this packaging were marketed to children after test marketing in Scotland.
-The packaging was valued for being easily repurposed into crafts, and the plastic caps were collected, each marked with a letter of the alphabet.
+The sweets had previously been sold loose, but as part of a broader strategy to establish a prominent brand identity and after seeing success in selling other confections in cardboard tubes, Rowntree's began selling Smarties Chocolate Beans in tubes after test marketing it in Scotland.
+The packaging was valued for being easily repurposed into crafts and the plastic caps, each marked with a letter of the alphabet, were collectible.

+A 1947 agreement between Rowntree's and Mars caused Rowntree's to keep Smarties out of the US market (where they would compete with Mars' M&Ms), in exchange for the right for Rowntree's to make Mars bars for the Canadian, Irish, and South African markets.